nuxeo/doc.nuxeo.com-content/src/nxdoc/additional-ui-frameworks/nuxeo-android-connector/nuxeo-automation-client.md

 *   Android Context (required for Filesystem and SQL Db access)

-You can access this `NuxeoContext` by using :
+You can access this `NuxeoContext` by using:

 ```